Him188/kotlin-dynamic-delegation/README.md

 }
 ```

+The plugin adds a 'compileOnly' dependency 'me.him188:kotlin-dynamic-delegation-runtime'.

 See VERSION from [releases](https://github.com/Him188/kotlin-dynamic-delegation/releases)

-## Installing IntelliJ plugin
+## Installing IntelliJ IDEA plugin

-Plugin for IntelliJ IDEA is provided to help writing dynamic delegations.
-It provides various inspections that report
-before compiling the code.
+IDEA plugin can help to edit code and to report errors before compiling the code.
+By seeing the type cast hint(see
+picture below), you will know, without compiling, that your code with dynamic delegations will work.

 Plugin Marketplace Page: https://plugins.jetbrains.com/plugin/18219-kotlin-dynamic-delegation